romedal/romedal/README.md

 - 👋 Hi, I’m @romedal
-- 👀 I’m interested in EMBEDDED, Android and other
+- 👀 I’m interested in EMBEDDED, Android, Containers and other
-- 🌱 I’m currently learning AOSP
+- 🌱 I’m currently learning AOSP, Yocto
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me romedal7@gmail.net